 - a.
 The contractual features of the variable annuity product. - b.
 The actual issue age, period since issue, attained age, years-to-maturity and gender applicable to the contract. - c.
 The account value and composition by type of underlying variable or fixed fund. - d.
 Any surrender charges. - e.
-The GMDB and the type of adjustment made to the GMDB for partial withdrawals (e.g., proportional or dollar-for-dollar adjustment). - f.
-Expenses to be incurred and revenues to be received by the company as estimated on a prudent estimate basis as described in Section 1.E.2.i and complying with the requirements for revenue sharing as described in Section 3.A.5. - 5.
+The GMDB and the type of adjustment made to the GMDB for partial withdrawals (e.g., proportional or dollar-for-dollar adjustment).

+- f.
+Expenses to be incurred and revenues to be received by the company as estimated on a prudent estimate basis and complying with the requirements for revenue sharing as described in Section 4.A.5. - 5.
 Factor Components